 Rice University does not offer financial aid for our Engineering Professional Master’s Programs, but scholarship opportunities are available to students.
 A listing may be found on our Cost/Financial Aid section.

-Up to six (6) credits (earned beyond the BS requirement) depending on engineering track can be transferred from another school.
+Up to six (6) credits (earned beyond the BS requirement) depending on the engineering track can be transferred from another school.

 Note: The limit is three (3) credits for Electrical and Computer Engineering.

 All Rice students are required to have health insurance.
 You must complete either the Rice Plan Application if you wish to purchase insurance or the Medical Insurance Waiver if you will be covered by another policy.
 Presently the cost of Rice University health insurance is approximately $1500.
 Coverage begins in mid-August.
 For complete details, please see the Student Health Insurance Application.

 New students begin the registration process during orientation week using ESTHER.
-After you have been processed, you will receive a Rice ID number and PIN from firstname.lastname@example.org sent to the email address provided by you on your application.
-This will allow you to set up a Rice e-mail account and access registration information and forms via the Rice univesity website.
+After you have been processed, you will receive a Rice ID number and PIN from email@example.com sent to the email address provided by you on your application.
+This will allow you to set up a Rice e-mail account and access registration information and forms via the Rice University website.

-After your advising faculty has reviewed course selection, you can proceed with selecting courses on-line.
+After your advising faculty have reviewed course selection, you can proceed with selecting courses on-line.
 Visit the Office of the Registrar for complete information on registration and academic information, such as course schedules, building codes, and academic calendars.
-A good resource is also the Graduate Studies Notebook containing guidelines for good practices in graduate education, general policy and procedure information.
+A good resource is also the Graduate Studies Notebook containing guidelines for good practices in graduate education, general policy, and procedure information.

 Tuition invoices will be mailed around July 25.
 Payments must be made by August 15.
 Rice University offers a payment plan that is designed to enable students to pay over the course of the semester.
 For more information, please visit the Cashier’s Office.